 Have you ever wondered what the all-time world record is for lake trout?
 Now you’ll know, because below we’ve listed the world record for a lake trout according to the International Game Fish Association, also known as the IGFA.
 It’s been awhile since the record was broken, but who knows, maybe you’ll be the future angler to knock the current record holder off his pedestal.

-Llyod Bull caught a lake trout (salvelinus namaycush) in Great Bear Lake located in Canada on August 19th, 1995 that weighed 32.65 kg (72 lbs.
+Llyod Bull caught a lake trout (salvelinus namaycush) in Great Bear Lake located in the province of Saskatchewan, Canada on August 19th, 1995 that weighed 32.65 kg (72 lbs.
 0 oz.)

 Lake Trout Facts